Kyle P. Eagen, Ph.D.

 Professional Statement

-The folding and compaction of DNA in nuclei and chromosomes has fascinated biologists for over a century.
-Active and inactive genes are located in different regions of the nucleus indicating that the spatial organization of DNA influences proper gene regulation.
-Various and intricate chromosome 3D folding patterns have been described, but the molecular basis of how these folding patterns arise has not been fully realized.
-In particular, the spatial segregation of loci into distinct regions, or compartments, of the nucleus impacts diverse areas of biology from aging and cancer to hematopoiesis and olfaction.
-Additionally, aberrant chromosome compartmentalization in a variety of diseases, including cancer, pathogenically rewires gene expression programs.
-Defining the pathophysiology of and therapeutically intervening in these diseases will come from molecular insights into how chromosomes are organized within nuclear compartments.The Eagen Lab combines concepts and approaches from biochemistry with methods and analytical tools from cell biology, molecular biology, pharmacology, genomics, and computational biology to determine the molecular basis of how chromosomes are folded in three dimensions and compartmentalized within nuclei.
+Active and inactive genes are located in different regions of the nucleus, indicating that the spatial organization of DNA influences proper gene regulation.
+In particular, the spatial segregation of loci into distinct regions, or compartments, of the nucleus impacts diverse areas of biology, from aging and cancer to hematopoiesis and olfaction.
+Aberrant chromosome compartmentalization in a variety of diseases, including cancer, pathogenically rewires gene expression programs.
+We combine concepts and approaches from biochemistry with methods and analytical tools from cell biology, molecular biology, pharmacology, genomics, and computational biology to determine the molecular basis of how chromosomes are folded in three dimensions and compartmentalized within nuclei.
 Our long-term goal is to reveal fundamental principles underlying how the folding of chromosomes within nuclear compartments impacts biological function.
-This will enable new insights into human disease processes and will serve as a basis for developing pharmacological intervention of aberrant chromatin 3D structure as a novel therapeutic approach for disease treatment.
+Near-term goals are to identify the biomolecules that compartmentalize chromosomes, determine the mechanisms driving chromosome compartmentalization, and establish causal relationships between nuclear compartmentalization and gene regulation.
+This fundamental knowledge is essential to define the pathophysiology of, and to ultimately therapeutically intervene in, diseases of altered nuclear compartmentalization.

 Websites